unklstewy/osk-iotcore/README.md

 ## Roadmap

-- [ ] Enhanced device security protocols
+- [ ] Complete Wayland protocol implementation
-- [ ] Machine learning integration for predictive analytics
+- [ ] Full X11 support with input method integration
+- [ ] Theme and layout customization
-- [ ] Mobile application for device management
+- [ ] Multi-language support
-- [ ] Integration with major cloud platforms (AWS IoT, Azure IoT, Google Cloud IoT)
+- [ ] Configuration GUI
-- [ ] Advanced visualization and reporting capabilities
+- [ ] Performance optimizations

 ## Acknowledgments

-- Thanks to the open-source IoT community for inspiration and best practices
+- Thanks to the Wayland and X11 communities for their excellent documentation
-- Special thanks to contributors and early adopters
+- Special thanks to the Go community for providing robust libraries for GUI development

 ---

-**OSK IoT Core** - Empowering the Internet of Things
+**OSK IoT Core** - On-Screen Keyboard for Linux